How the solar eclipse highlighted the importance of solar energy at UC Davis

 During the eclipse, the moon passed between the sun and earth and partially blocked its light to the campus for almost 3 hours.
 We tracked the dip in the amount of energy produced by the farm:

-The energy produced by the solar farm on the morning of the eclipse was 11,827 killowatt-hours less than normal.
-On a normal day between 9 a.m. to 12 p.m. the farm produces 32,573 killowatt-hours, but on the day of the eclipse its output totaled 20,745 killowatt-hours.
+The energy produced by the solar farm on the morning of the eclipse was 11,827 kilowatt-hours less than normal.
+On a normal day between 9 a.m. to 12 p.m. the farm produces 32,573 kilowatt-hours, but on the day of the eclipse, its output totaled 20,745 kilowatt-hours.
 This dip amounts to about a 36% decrease in energy production!

 Since the campus had to keep running during the eclipse, we had to pull more energy from the grid to keep up with campus electricity demand.
 That's why when you look at our grid electricity demand, you see a sharp increase coinciding with the dip of the eclipse.

 The solar eclipse highlighted our ability to produce our own renewable solar power on typical sunny days right in our own backyard!

 Barring future eclipses, the Solar Farm will continue to not only produce clean energy but also take a load off California's electric grid.